 Grant in 2015

-Elitac Wearables specializes in developing wearable technology, focusing on integrating electronics and textiles, particularly haptic feedback and sensors.
-Their products aim to enhance safety and health in medical and professional domains.
-Notable creations include the BalanceBelt for balance disorder patients, NeuroShirt for surgeons, SmartShoulder for service engineers, and Mission Navigation Belt for soldiers.
-Elitac's research projects, such as WEAFING and GaitKeeper, are funded by entities like the European Union and Eurostars, demonstrating their commitment to innovation and improving lives.
+Elitac Wearables specializes in developing wearable technology, from concept to commercialization, for medical and safety sectors.
+They focus on integrating electronics with textiles, particularly haptic feedback and sensor technologies.
+Their products aim to enhance daily life, with notable developments including the BalanceBelt for balance disorder patients, NeuroShirt for surgeons, and SmartShoulder for service engineers.
+Elitac also conducts research projects like WEAFING, GaitKeeper, and 3DNav, funded by entities such as the European Union and the Province of Utrecht, to further advance wearable technology.

 Wearable Technologies